avoidwork/woodland/README.md

 Lightweight HTTP/HTTPS router with virtual hosts.
 Sets an accurate `Allow` header based on routes.
 Routes can use parameter syntax, i.e. `/users/:id`, or `RegExp` syntax.
 Route parameters are not sanitized.
 If 2+ routes with parameters match a request the first route will be used to extract parameters.

+`CORS` (Cross Origin Resource Sharing) is automatically handled, and indicated with `cors` Boolean on the `response` Object for middleware.

+Route validation is also built in!
+Requests that try to "bust out" of a website's folder is blocked.

 All HTTP methods are supported.

 ## Example